polypheny/Website/community/gsoc/ideas.md

 ## Data Source Adapter for Excel Sheets
 Data source adapters allow to map existing data into the schema of Polypheny-DB.
-This allows to query this data using the available query languages and features of Polypheny-DB.
-Furthermore, this imported tables can be joined with other tables.
+This allows to query the mapped data using the available query languages and features of Polypheny-DB.
+Furthermore, imported tables can be joined with other tables.
 Polypheny-DB currently contains support mapping data from different JDBC databases and CSV files.

 The goal of this project is to add adapter similar to the CSV adapter but for Excel files.
 You can also come up with your own idea for a data source adapter.
-Data source adapters can be read-only.
+Data source adapters do not necessarily need to support data modification queries.

 **Difficulty**: easy-medium